Philip-robinson/django-test/README.md

 ```

 The first of these creates a script specifying the database changes
-that msut be made and the second applies them to the database.
+that must be made and the second applies them to the database.

 If we fire up the shell we can manually populate and view the database
 using the type of python that will be used when writing the code: